 Promotion is the process of informing customers about your product.
 The main goal behind the promotion is to induce awareness.
 Moreover, it is also important to develop and maintain interest in new and existing products.

-Promotion is all about integrated marketing communication (IMC) and how it is used to persuade customers to try offered products.
-IMC uses channels such as advertising, personal selling, public relations, and sales promotion.
+Promotion is all about integrated marketing communication (IMC) and how it persuades customers to try offered products.
+IMC uses advertising, personal selling, public relations, and sales promotion channels.
 Moreover, a personalized promotional strategy based on the target market should be done to guarantee great results.

 Here Are Some Key Questions You Need to Answer: